git8735/NST-DevOps-Test/README.md

 4. Advise strategies or tools you are going to use to provide the desired security features.
 You can recommend some general security strategies and tools that could be considered, without providing a comprehensive security plan.

-There are differet types of security strategies or security tools we are using in our infrastructure :
+Ans: There are differet types of security strategies or security tools we are using in our infrastructure :

 Security Strategies/Tools: